 Another step in the automatic upgrade will change the way the attachments are stored.
-If you're a bit paranoid, you might want to take a backup of the attachments directory before upgrading (but if you are, you already did a full copy of the environment, no?).
+Create a backup of the attachments directory before upgrading.
 In case the attachments directory contains some files which are not attachments, the last step of the migration to the new layout will fail: the deletion of the now unused attachments directory can't be done if there are still files and folders in it.
-You may ignore this error, but better go have a look to these files, move them elsewhere and remove the attachments directory manually to cleanup the environment.
+You may ignore this error, but better to move them elsewhere and remove the attachments directory manually.
 The attachments themselves are now all located in your environment below the files/attachments directory.